maindotmarcell/IoTBay-Group23/README.md

 ```
 cd IoTBay_Group23
 ```
-Then type the following comand into your terminal:
+Then type the following command into your terminal:
 ```
 python manage.py runserver
 ```